John O'Hurley: Other roles

 O'Hurley is one of the guest speakers in the Candlelight Processional at Epcot in Walt Disney World.
 He is the voice of the owner of the Cow and Corset bar in the Fable II videogame for the Xbox 360.
 O'Hurley also replaced Frank Welker as the "Phantom Blot" for Mickey Mouse Works and House of Mouse.
 He has also provided the voice of King Neptune XIV on SpongeBob SquarePants and done voice-over work for radio stations, including WBEN-FM in Philadelphia, KPKX in Phoenix (as "Jim Peakerman"), KMAX in San Francisco (as "J.J.
 Maxwell"), and WARH in St. Louis (as "Simon Archer").
-O'Hurley is also the voice of Coors Light commercials for more than 10 years.
+O'Hurley has also been the voice of Coors Light commercials for more than 10 years.

 O'Hurley guest-starred in an episode of The Emperor's New School called "Malina's Big Break", in 1999 as a cult leader in the Family Guy episode "Chitty Chitty Death Bang", and in 2010, guest-starred on Wizards of Waverly Place as Captain Jim-Bob Sherwood.

 From 2008 to 2015, O'Hurley voiced Mayor Roger Doofenshmirtz, Heinz Doofenshmirtz's brother, in Phineas and Ferb.
 He also played in the award-winning 2000x dramatic series produced by the Hollywood Theater of the Ear for National Public Radio.

 O'Hurley was a guest star on multiple episodes of the soap opera All My Children during its last month on ABC, in September 2011, playing Kit Sterling, a producer who approaches Erica Kane to make a movie based on the new book she has just written.
 O'Hurley previously appeared as Dr. James R. Grainger on The Young and the Restless from 1989-90, and acted in the soap opera Loving as Keith Lane / Jonathan Matalaine.